Henry Jacques Gaisman

-Henry Jacques ("Jack") Gaisman (December 5, 1869 – August 6, 1974) was an American philanthropist and inventor of a type of safety razor, the autographic camera, and over one thousand other patents which benefited common items such as swivel chairs, men's belts and carburetors.
+Henry Jacques ("Jack") Gaisman (December 5, 1869 – August 6, 1974) was an American inventor and philanthropist, who patented a lucrative form of safety razor, the autographic camera, and over one thousand other ideas which benefited common items such as swivel chairs, men's belts and carburetors.

-History
+Early days

-His father, Jacques Gaisman (né Geissmann), was an immigrant originally from Dornach, a village near Mulhouse, France (in the Alsace region bordering Germany and France), but who fled worsening political pressures, and immigrated to New Orleans in 1852.
-His parents Sarah and Jacques married in Memphis, Tennessee in 1864.
+Henry J. Gaisman was born in 1869 in Memphis, Tennessee, the youngest of four children.
+His father, Jacques Gaisman (né Geissmann), was an immigrant originally from Dornach, a French village in the Alsace region bordering Germany near Mulhouse, who fled worsening political pressures and immigrated to New Orleans in 1852.
+Jacques married Sarah in Memphis, Tennessee in 1864, and died in there during a Yellow Fever epidemic in 1872.
+Sarah then moved the family to Cincinnati, Ohio, where Henry spent some of his early childhood helping support his family by working as a newsboy.